iamatulsingh/pydotmap/README.md

 print(author.addr[0].country)

-# Oderdered Map - This will maintain the order of your dictionary
+# Ordered Map - This will maintain the order of your dictionary

 author = OrderedDotMap(name="atul", sirname="singh", addr=[{"country": "India"}])
 print(author)